FIU prepares students for many careers in the health sphere beyond those in which our office advises.

 Surgical Technician

-A surgical technologist, also called a scrub, scrub tech, surgical technician, or operating room technician, is an allied health professional working as a part of the team delivering surgical care.
+A surgical technologist, also called a scrub, scrub tech, surgical technician, or operating room technician, is an allied health professional working as part of the team delivering surgical care.
 Surgical technologists are members of the surgical team.

 Phlebotomist